mshumer/interactive-sora/README.md

 - Keys persist in `localStorage` under `sora_shared_world_api_key`.
 - Storyboard/timeline reflects the canonical branch status in real time.
 - Active generations surface live progress so explorers can see how close a branch is to finishing.
+- Behind the scenes, each scene stores a state summary (generated with `gpt-5-mini`) so future branches carry forward the evolving world context.
+- Planner prompts now emphasise a full 8-second action beat (setup → escalation → outcome) so every clip lands a decisive moment before offering new choices.

 ---